FAQs About Cincinnati Law Admissions

 Q. When are applications reviewed and who reviews the applications?

-A. The admissions committee, composed of three faculty, the Senior Assistant Dean for Admissions, and two students, begins the review process each fall.
+A. The admissions committee, composed of the Office of Admissions, three faculty members, and two students, begins the review process each fall.
 Using a full file review process, the committee considers all factors including personal statements and letters of recommendation, along with numerical measurements such as the LSAT score and undergraduate grade point average.
 Therefore, we strongly encourage applicants to give special attention to their personal statement and letters of recommendation as they are read carefully and considered by the committee.

 Q. When are applicants notified of an admission decision?